sequelize/sequelize/docs/manual/core-concepts/assocs.md

 Unlike One-To-One and One-To-Many relationships, the defaults for both `ON UPDATE` and `ON DELETE` are `CASCADE` for Many-To-Many relationships.

-Belongs-To-Many creates a unique key when primary key is not present on through model.
+Belongs-To-Many creates a unique key on through model.
 This unique key name can be overridden using **uniqueKey** option.
+To prevent creating this unique key, use the ***unique: false*** option.

 ```js
 Project.belongsToMany(User, { through: UserProjects, uniqueKey: 'my_custom_unique' })